iapnetwork/repo-stats/template.md

 # IAP Repository Stats

+This package gets repository statistics information from GitHub, excluding any forked repositories.
+It is dependant on a GitHub personal access token, which is excluded from this git repository.

-The data below is the output of the `repo-stats.go` package.
+The data below is the output of executing this package on the IAP GitHub repositories.

 ## All Repositories